aaronbloomfield/nws/hws/docker/index.md

 We have already seen a few commands to create the containers and start them running:

 - `docker build` will build the images; this command requires other command-line parameters
-- `docker-compose up` will start the containers running
+- `docker compose up` will start the containers running
 - `docker pull <image>` will download an image, or will update an image if a newer version is available

 The new command is:

-- `docker-compose down` will stop the containers that are running.
+- `docker compose down` will stop the containers that are running.
 You may be able to use Ctrl-C in your operating system as well, although the full command may do more clean-up than Ctrl-C does.
 You would want to run this in another command window.

 #### Docker commands: inspection